Galser/ptfe-demo-validcert/README.md

 # Requirements

 TFE Overview : https://www.terraform.io/docs/enterprise/index.html

 Pre-Install checklist : https://www.terraform.io/docs/enterprise/before-installing/index.html

 This repository assumes general knowledge about Terraform, if not, please get yourself accustomed first by going through [getting started guide for Terraform](https://learn.hashicorp.com/terraform?track=getting-started#getting-started).
-We also going to use Vagrant with VirtualBox and KitchenCI.
+We also going to use Vagrant with VirtualBox.

 To learn more about the mentioned above tools and technologies -  please check section [Technologies near the end of the README](#technologies)